The Polite Fiction of Anti-Zionism

 When this inconsistency is exposed, the labels multiply.
 Zionism is uniquely racist, uniquely colonial, uniquely immoral—contradictory accusations applied without concern for coherence.
 Their purpose is not analysis but atmosphere.
 They are not arguments; they are noise.

-Eventually the discussion ceases to resemble a discussion at all.
+Eventually, the discussion ceases to resemble a discussion at all.
 Conversation gives way to chant.
 “Free Palestine” is repeated with increasing volume and decreasing content.
-Questions are not answered but drowned out.
+Questions are not answered; they are drowned out.

 This is not persuasion.
 It is theatre.